octo-technology/Xcode-formatter/README.md

 ### Add a shortcut to the Uncrustify_opened_Xcode_sources service

-Go to Xcode > Services > Services preferences and set your shortcut
+Go to Xcode > Services > Services preferences :

 ![Create service shortcut](https://raw.github.com/octo-online/Xcode-formatter/master/images/add_service_shortcut.png)

+And set your shortcut :

 ![Choose service shortcut](https://raw.github.com/octo-online/Xcode-formatter/master/images/choose_service_shortcut.png)

-### Then use your shortcut to format code !
+### Then use your shortcut to format code!

 4) How to format files in command line
 ----------------------------------------

-### To format currently opened files, use formatOpenedSources.sh :
+### To format currently opened files, use formatOpenedSources.sh:

 	$ sh CodeFormatter/scripts/formatOpenedSources.sh

-### To format all files, use formatAllSources.sh :
+### To format all files, use formatAllSources.sh:

 	$ sh CodeFormatter/scripts/formatAllSources.sh PATH